drioton/Etherchannel/README.md

 **Load Balancing** – Traffic is distributed across all active links.
 **Faster Convergence** – Compared to Spanning Tree Protocol (STP) blocking redundant links.

-### EtherChannel Protocols
+## EtherChannel Protocols
-PAgP (Port Aggregation Protocol) – Cisco proprietary, automatically manages EtherChannel.
+### PAgP (Port Aggregation Protocol)
+Cisco proprietary, automatically manages EtherChannel.

-### Modes

 Auto (passive), Desirable (active)
 Both sides must be Desirable or Auto-Desirable to form a channel.

-LACP (Link Aggregation Control Protocol) – IEEE standard (802.3ad), works on multi-vendor networks.
+### LACP (Link Aggregation Control Protocol)
+IEEE standard (802.3ad), works on multi-vendor networks.

-## Modes

 **Passive** (listens), **Active** (initiates)
 Both sides must be Active-Active or Active-Passive to form a channel.

+### EtherChannel

 **Static** (On mode) – No negotiation, directly creates an EtherChannel.
 Both ends must be set to On, otherwise, no link is formed.